Archive #29 – Ruthless Compassion: Wrathful Deities in Early Indo-Tibetan Esoteric Buddhist Art (1999)

 Notes:

-3) The English translation doesn’t mention the specific name of the temple appearing in the original Chinese version.
-I’ve corrected this.
+2) I’ve updated the English translation because it didn’t mention the specific temple name appearing in the original Chinese version.

 Sources: